Nick8812/tic-tac-toe-reinforcement-learning/README.md

 The source code of the project is available inside the src folder.

 In this folder you find the following python files:
-- **agent.py**: this class contains the *exploration* and *exploitations* features of agent, in addition to the implementation of Q-learning algorithm.
+- **agent.py**: this class contains the *exploration* and *exploitation* features of agent, in addition to the implementation of Q-learning algorithm.
-- **config.py**: this is the configuration file to play the tic-tac-toe game.
+- **config.py**: this is the configuration file to play the tic-tac-toe game (agents' symbol and value).
 - **envorinment.py**: this class is the tic-tac-toe envorinment where the agent interacts and learns by the experience.
 Its development is based to standard OpenAI Gym API.
 So here you can find the main methods, such as *reset* to initialize the game, *step* in order to see the next state after a choosed action, *render* to visualize the tic-tac-toe board and the *close* method.
-- **qlearning.py**: this is the mail script which allows to train the agent against a completely random player.
+- **qlearning.py**: this is the main script which allows to train the agent against a completely random player.
 The agent control parameters are settable at the begging of the script.
-In order to control the reinforcement learning process at every step of every episode, a log is generated and saved in a specific folder (it's automatically created when you start the training process with name log).
+In order to control the reinforcement learning process at every step of every episode, a log is generated and saved in a specific folder (and automatically created when you start the training process with name log).
 At the end of the process, the *static* folder is created inside the project folder to save the state-action Q-value function of the agent.
 - **ui.py**: this script based on tkinter API is the game user interface to play against the previously trained agent.
-During the game, you can see at every step of the game, which values the Q function assumes on the board.
+During the game, you can see at every step, which values the Q function assumes on the board.

 ### test

 The test folder contains the unittest to verify if the tic-tac-toe envorinment is compliance to OpenAI Gym API.
+The main method to test this property is based on RL Stable Baselines library.

 ### analysis